How to Get 100 Google Reviews in 90 Days

 What to Say (And What Not to Say)

 Keep your message short and genuine.
 You’re not begging.
-You’re making it easy for happy clients to share their experience.
+You’re making it easy for grateful patients to share their experience.

 Bad example: “Please please please leave us a review!
-We really need it and would be so grateful if you could take a moment to help our small business grow.”
+We really need it and would be so grateful if you could take a moment to help our small practice grow.”

 Good example: “Hi Sarah!
-Thanks for letting us transform your color today.
-If you loved the result, we’d appreciate a quick review. [link]”
+Thanks for trusting us with your hearing aid fitting.
+If it’s made a difference, we’d appreciate a quick review. [link]”

 See the difference?
 The second version assumes the experience was great.
 It’s confident, brief, and makes the action clear.